 How 3D Scanning Bolsters the Safety of Driverless Cars

-A fundamental problem with self-driving cars lies in how the cars sense their surroundings and adapt their driving accordingly.
+A fundamental problem with self-driving cars lies in how the cars sense their surroundings and adapt their driving accordingly – Scanning can be used to resolve this.
 Various methods are currently used, often in conjunction, but a particular technology that is coming to the fore is Lidar.
 Lidar stands for “Light Detection and Ranging” and consists of a cone-shaped device that projects lasers which bounce back off objects to create a highly-detailed map of the local environment in real time, and works in much the same way as echolocation used animals such as bats and dolphins.

 Other scanning methods include optical and radar scanning but both come with their own problems.
 While very good at judging distance and detecting objects, radar is limited in its judgement of the size and shape of objects, causing big problems when it comes to recognising pedestrians and other vehicles.
 Optical scanning is limited to what is visible, leaving cars vulnerable at night or in heavy fog.
 This has led many autonomous driving companies such as Google and Volvo to implement Lidar into their cars, but leading electric vehicle company Tesla has refrained from adopting the technology.
 CEO Elon Musk went so far as to call Lidar ‘unnecessary’, but it has been argued that had Lidar been implemented on the firm’s fleet, recent crashes could have been avoided.